 The Resort Municipality of Whistler (RMOW) provides regulations and services related to building, land use planning and development for property owners, developers, commercial tenants, contractors and realtors.

 The building season in Whistler is short.
 Plan early and contact Municipal Hall before creating project designs.
-Initiate the permit process as soon as possible to ensure the project stays on track.
+Initiate the permit process as soon as possible and submit a complete application to ensure the project stays on track.

 All construction in Whistler Village must adhere to the Whistler Village Construction Management Strategy and construction that is considered to jeopardize the use of public areas in Whistler Village shall not be carried out between Canada Day and Labour Day of the same year.